Gowanbrae

 Gowanbrae lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Gowanbrae's population, according to AreaSearch's analysis, is approximately 3,189 as of Aug 2025.
-This marks an increase of 78 people, representing a growth of 2.5%, since the 2021 Census which reported a population of 3,111.
-The change was inferred from the estimated resident population of 3,189 from the ABS as of June 2024 and an additional 4 validated new addresses since the Census date.
+Gowanbrae's population, as per AreaSearch's analysis, is approximately 3,189 as of Aug 2025.
+This figure represents an increase of 78 people, a rise of 2.5%, since the 2021 Census which recorded a population of 3,111.
+The change was inferred from the estimated resident population of 3,189 in June 2024 and the addition of 4 validated new addresses post-Census.
 This results in a population density ratio of 2,098 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 54.7% of overall population gains during recent periods, driving primary growth for the area.
+Overseas migration contributed approximately 54.7% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population projections indicate exceptional growth, placing Gowanbrae in the top 10 percent of national areas.
-The area is expected to grow by 1,290 persons to 2041 based on the latest population numbers, reflecting an increase of 40.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future population projections indicate exceptional growth, placing Gowanbrae in the top 10% of national areas.
+By 2041, a growth of 1,290 persons is predicted, reflecting an overall increase of 40.5%.

 Frequently Asked Questions - Population